greghorne/TFD/README.md

 * The Webapp:

     * Polls City of Tulsa Fire Department incident data every 1 minute.
-    * The map will center and zoom to the most recent incident with a blinking red map marker and a popup with information.
+    * The map will center and zoom to the most recent incident (blinking red map marker with an open popup).
-    * The immediate 5 previous incidents prior to the current (blinking) incident are displayed as yellow map markers.
+    * The immediate 5 previous incidents prior to the current (blinking red) incident are displayed as yellow map markers.
     * All other older incidents are represented as blue map markers.
+    * It is possible for a marker to end up directly on top of another marker when more than one incident has the same location.

 * Tech Stack: Leaflet & Javascript